 Codes and Frequencies

-For sample adults and sample children (and, prior to 2019, persons) with at least one private health insurance plan, HIP1RXCOV indicates whether the first private plan paid for any of the costs for medicines prescribed by the doctor.
-If necessary, interviewers asked respondents, "Does this plan have a drug benefit?"
+For sample adults and sample children (and, prior to 2019, persons) with at least one private health insurance plan (HIPRIVATEE), HIP1RXCOV indicates whether the first private plan paid for any of the costs for medicines prescribed by the doctor.
+In 2004-2018, if necessary, interviewers asked respondents, "Does this plan have a drug benefit?"

-Information was collected on up four plans per family; however data are only publicly available for plans one and two.
+Information was collected on up four plans per family until 2019; however data are only publicly available for plans one and two.
 Users may want to see HIP2RXCOV and the IPUMS NHIS recoded variable HIPRXCOVR, which indicates whether either plan covered prescription drugs.

 HIP1RXCOV is part of a series of follow-up questions for individuals who indicated they had private health insurance.
 The frequencies provided in HIP1RXCOV reflect responses which have been edited based on plan names.
 Users are strongly encouraged to refer to HIPRIVATEE for more information on the editing process and the definition of private health insurance.

 Not all persons were accurate in reporting what type of health insurance they had.
 This might be shown, for example, by a mismatch between the type of insurance coverage the person selected (when handed a card listing various types) and the verbatim name of the insurance plan.
 For this reason, the NCHS edited the responses to reassign persons to the correct type of insurance coverage.